Julie McGhee Howard

 Following her many years of Georgia Chapter leadership positions, Julie was elected to CAI's National Board of Trustees in 2009 and served as a National Trustee through 2015.
-During her tenure as Trustee, Julie also served on CAI's Audit Committee, Ethics Task Force and Nominating Committee and spoke at CAI's Annual Conferences.
+During her tenure as Trustee, Julie also served on CAI's Audit Committee, Ethics Task Force and Nominating Committee.
+Julie also has regularly presented at CAI's Annual Conferences.
 Julie was honored to serve as CAI National President in 2014.
 As CAI President, Julie initiated a year-long national project to explore the future of community associations—Community Next: 2020 and Beyond, bringing together over 50 members and external stakeholders on four distinguished panels.
 The project culminated in a CAI special report published with Common Ground magazine in September 2016 reporting on what's to come for community associations.
 In May 2016, Julie received CAI National's Outstanding Volunteer Service Award for her many years of contributions to CAI and for her work on Community Next.

 Also in recognition of Julie's contributions to the practice of community association law and her high standards of professional and ethical conduct, in 2008, Julie was elected to membership in the prestigious College of Community Association Lawyers.
-Julie was elected by her peers to the College's Board of Governors in 2015 and was elected and is now serving as the 2018 CCAL President.
-Julie previously served on both the College's Membership Committee and Law Seminar Planning Committee, which she co-chaired from 2015 through 2018.
+Julie was elected by her CCAL peers to the College’s Board of Governors in 2015 and was elected and served as the 2018 CCAL President.
+Julie continues to serve on the CCAL Board of Governors as Immediate Past President.
+Julie previously served on the College's Membership Committee and continues to be an active member of the College’s Law Seminar Planning Committee, which she co-chaired from 2015 through 2018.
 Julie has also presented multiple times at the College's annual Law Seminar.

 Julie and NowackHoward have both earned the AV Preeminent rating from Martindale-Hubbell, the legal profession’s most prestigious rating service.
 This top rating is shared by an elite group of just eight percent of all attorneys.
 Julie has also been designated a Super Lawyer by her peers.